tangentsoft/pidp8i/HACKERS.md

     images are created.
 Only the project's release manager — currently Warren Young — should make changes to this branch.

-*   **<code>bogus/BOGUS</code>** — Because a branch is basically just a label for a specific checkin, Fossil allows the tip of one branch to be "moved" to another branch by applying a branch label to that checkin.
+*   **<code>bogus</code>** or **<code>BOGUS</code>** — Because a branch
+    is basically just a label for a specific checkin, Fossil allows the tip of one branch to be "moved" to another branch by applying a branch label to that checkin.
 We use this label when someone makes a checkin on the tip of a branch that should be "forgotten."
-Fossil makes destroying project history very difficult, on purpose, so things moved to the "bogus" branch are not actually destroyed; instead, they are merely moved out of the way so that they do not interfere with that branch's normal purpose.
+Fossil makes destroying project history very difficult, on purpose, so things moved to the "bogus" branch are not actually destroyed;
+    instead, they are merely moved out of the way so that they do not interfere with that branch's normal purpose.

     If you find yourself needing to prune the tip of a branch this way, the simplest way is to do it via the web UI, using the checkin